 During the fifth century BCE, the Athenian Empire controlled the Aegean.
 This course covers political, economic, and intellectual developments relating to events such as the construction of the Parthenon and the Melian Dialogue.
-Prerequisite: 4.0 university credits including AHCL 2105H (or 2100Y).
+Prerequisite: 4.0 university credits including AHCL 2103H or 2105H (or 2100Y).

-" AHCL 3101H: Ancient Warfare
+" AHCL-HIST 3103H: Ancient Warfare

 An in-depth study of the practice of ancient warfare from the Bronze Age to the Arab Invasions.
 Themes examined for each era include logistics, recruiting, intelligence, strategy, and naval warfare.
-Prerequisite: 4.0 university credits including AHCL 2102H or 2105H (or 2100Y).
+Prerequisite: 8.0 university credits.
+Excludes AHCL 3101H.